allthingslinux/tux/README.md

 </div>

 > [!WARNING]
-**This bot (without plenty of tweaking) is not ready for production use, we recommend against using it until it is more complete.**
+**This bot (without plenty of tweaking) is not ready for production use, we suggest against using it until announced.
+Join our support server: [atl.dev](https://discord.gg/gpmSjcjQxg) for more info!**

 ## About